 Sex is dirty, tolerable only as a sacred duty to procreate (or wait, didn’t our glorious ancestors figure a sanskari way to procreate that didn’t require genitals?).

-I don’t know who started this hoax but it seems very popular, and not just with khap nut cases or card burning vigilantes.
-Fairly decent and otherwise reasonable people seem to agree.
+Someone’s brilliant brainwave, very popular, and not just with khap nut cases or card burning vigilantes.

 There is sexism in our epics.
 There is power politics, there is discrimination, there is the evil side of men and women and there is punishment and redemption.
 However, there is very little of this squeamishness about sex and the idea of keeping genitals under lock and key which we today propagate.